Automating the Correctness Assessment of AI-generated Code for Security Contexts: Introduction

 As illustrated in the next section, generated code can be different from the reference but still be correct (e.g., the assembly conditional jumps \texttt{jz} and \texttt{je} are different instructions that can be used to perform the same operation); or, there can be subtle differences between the generated and the reference code, which can be similar yet produce different outputs (e.g., the assembly conditional jumps \texttt{je} and \texttt{jne} are syntactically similar instructions, but they perform the opposite operation).
 Hence, it is crucial to develop novel, more accurate methods for automatically evaluating the correctness of AI-generated code.

 This paper proposes a method, named \approach{} (\textit{Assembly Code Correctness Assessment}), to automatically assess the correctness of assembly AI-generated code without any human effort.
-More precisely, our solution leverages symbolic execution to assess whether the generated code behaves as a reference implementation, despite syntactic differences between the reference and the generated code.
+More precisely, our solution leverages \textit{symbolic execution}, i.e., a state-of-the-art solution for program analysis based on abstract execution, which consists of simulating the execution of a program providing symbolic values to evaluate its behavior, to assess whether the generated code behaves as a reference implementation, despite syntactic differences between the reference and the generated code.

-We apply \approach{} to assess four state-of-the-art NMT models in the generation of security-oriented code in assembly language starting from NL descriptions in the English language, and compare the results of \approach{} with the human evaluation and several baseline assessment solutions, including a wide range of output similarity metrics and the well-known ChatGPT by OpenAI.
-We show that the proposed method provides an almost perfect assessment of the code correctness and has a very strong correlation with the human evaluation, outperforming all the baseline assessment solutions.
+We apply \approach{} to assess four state-of-the-art NMT models in the generation of security-oriented code in assembly language starting from NL descriptions in the English language and compare the results of \approach{} with the human evaluation and several baseline assessment solutions, including a wide range of output similarity metrics and the well-known ChatGPT by OpenAI.
+We show that the proposed method provides an almost perfect assessment of the code's correctness and has a very strong correlation with the human evaluation, outperforming all the baseline assessment solutions.

 In the following, Section~\ref{sec:motivation} introduces a motivating example; Section~\ref{sec:methodology} describes \approach{}; Section~\ref{sec:setup} presents the experimental setup; Section~\ref{sec:results} shows the experimental results; Section~\ref{sec:related} presents the related work; Section~\ref{sec:conclusion} concludes the paper.